williamj1788/quezGames/README.md

 ## Description

-> I simple gaming website that I made which allows you playing some basic games like
+> A simple gaming website that I made which allows you playing some basic games like
 >
 > 1. Tick Tack Toe
 > 1. Rock Paper Scissors